StevenCaoZRC/Arkanoid/README-RULES+CONTROLS.txt

 Important Information:

+KNOWN ISSUE: When using enlarge power up, after lossing it the player is able to clip half its body though the wall.
+Was not able to fine what caused this, will continue to look for solution after submiting

 -Do not let the ball drop below the vaus platform.
 Keep it up by bouncing the ball off the vaus.
 -Clear all tiles to move on to next level.
 -Only have 3 Lives.